microsoft/FluidFramework/apps/README.md

 We use [Kubernetes](https://kubernetes.io/) to deploy our app.
 [Draft](https://github.com/Azure/draft) is a great developer tool for easy kubernetes app development and building.

 ### Prerequisities to run locally
+**Update(02/16/2018):** Due to our recent migration to nginx and https, running locally in minikube won't work for now.
+But all the steps will still work on remote kubernetes cluster.

 Checkout [this](https://github.com/Azure/draft/blob/master/docs/install.md) to install draft and prerequisities.
 Locally we use [minikube](https://github.com/kubernetes/minikube) to deploy.
 This will mimic a production kube cluster environment.
 Before you start, run these commands to create a local registry for minikube and point draft to pull images from the local registry.